 1.1 When visiting our website, the web server we use automatically logs information transmitted by your browser.
 This includes the IP address of the computer or other device you are using, the date and time (including time zone) at which the website was accessed, information regarding which part of our website was visited and the files requested on our website, the transferred data volume, the domain via which the respective request was made (so-called Referrer-URL), the operating system used and the browser used.

 The legal basis for data processing enabling the use of the website is Art.
 6 para.
 1 sentence 1 lit. f) of the Basic Data Protection Ordinance (“GDPR”) or, in the case where you are already registered for the services, the legal basis is Art.
-6 para.
-1 sentence 1 lit. b) GDPR.
+6 (1) (b) GDPR.

 Most cookies we use are so-called “session cookies”.
 They are automatically erased after visiting our website.
 Other cookies remain stored on your device for 14 days, unless they are deleted by your earlier.

-Usually, you can set your browser so that you are informed about the setting of cookies, or that the setting is excluded for certain cases or in general, or that you allow the setting of cookies in individual cases.
+Usually, you can set your browser so that you are informed about the setting of cookies, or that the setting is excluded for certain cases or in general, or the setting of cookies is only allowed in individual cases.
 You can also delete saved cookies in your browser settings.
 However, disabling cookies may limit the functionality of this website.

 The IP address transmitted by Google Analytics from your browser is not merged with any other data provided by Google.